MillzyDev/bsq-Luna/README.md

 To get started, create a new project using the [Luna Script Template](https://github.com/MillzyDev/Luna-Script-Template).
 Once that is done, pay your attention to the `main.lua` file.
 This file is the main "entrypoint" for your mod script.

-#### ⚠️ SECUIRTY ⚠️
-> For security reasons the Lua standard library is not available within Luna addons.
-This is to prevent malware from being embedded in addons.

 ## Addon Metadata
 Installed addons must have a table labelled metadata that contains information about your mod.
 It is already in your `main.lua` file, if you used the template.